consharellc/conshareapi3.0/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: "Use this template to report a bug you found in Mumble"
+about: "Use this template to report a bug you found in Conshare"
 title: ''
 labels: "bug"
 assignees: ''